Prophet Inequalities for I.I.D. Random Variables from an Unknown Distribution: A -approximation with samples

 We conclude the proof by showing that for all $i = 1, \dots, n-1$ the conditional expectation $\E{X_i \mid \tau = i}$ is at least $\E{\max\{X_1, \dots, X_n\}}$.
 Let $T = \max\{S_1, \dots, S_n\}$.
 The algorithm stops at time step $i$ if $X_i \geq T > \max\{X_1, \dots, X_{i-1}\}$.
 So under this event $X_i$ is the maximum of $n-1+i$ random variables.
 And so

-Substituting (\ref{eq:single-threshold-2}) and (\ref{eq:single-threshold-3}) into (\ref{eq:single-threshold-1}) completes the proof. \end{proof}
+Substituting~\eqref{eq:single-threshold-2} and~\eqref{eq:single-threshold-3} into~\eqref{eq:single-threshold-1} completes the proof. \end{proof}

-As argued in the proof of Theorem \ref{thm:single-threshold} the probability that Algorithm~\ref{alg:single-threshold} stops on one of the first $n-1$ variables is precisely $1/2$.
+As we have argued in the proof of \autoref{thm:single-threshold}, the probability that \autoref{alg:single-threshold} stops on one of the first $n-1$ variables is precisely $1/2$.
 The two potentially lossy steps are that we dropped the contribution from the final random variable, and that we lower bounded the contribution from each of the first $n-1$ random variables by $\E{\max\{X_1, \dots, X_n\}}$.